Unitary Patent & Unitary Patent Court

 In the event that the European patent or patent application is in the name of two or more proprietors, they will necessarily have to take a single decision.
 Partial opt-out is not possible.

 Clearly, the answer to the question involves carefully examining the license agreement to understand what is expected.
-In general terms, a licensee (even more so if not exclusive) does not have the right to decide to exclude the European patent from the jurisdiction of the Unified Court.
+In general terms, a licensee (even more so if not exclusive) does not have the right to decide to exclude the European patent from the jurisdiction of the Unified Patent Court.
 They have to reach a decision with the patent proprietor.
 It must be a joint decision, as in the case of multiple proprietors.

 The opt-out request must be submitted in the name of the actual proprietor, even if different from the proprietor registered at the EPO.
 The Patent Attorney must therefore make every reasonable effort to trace the actual proprietor, they must be authorized by the latter and must keep all the appropriate documentation.
 The documentation could be, for example, an official statement or an assignment agreement, even if not registered.